sangramsinghg/portfolio_diversifier/README.md

 # portfolio_diversifier
 Portfolio Diversifier

-Why not use Sharpe for picking stocks:
+## Why not use Sharpe for picking stocks:

 ![Sharpe 1](Images/why_not_sharpe_1.png)
 ![Sharpe 2](Images/why_not_sharpe_2.png)

-What is WARP (Win Above Replacement Portfolio - courtesy Artemis Capital Management):
+## What is the solution?
+WARP (Win Above Replacement Portfolio - courtesy Artemis Capital Management):

 ![WARP](Images/warp.png)

+WARP > 0
+ASSET IS IMPROVING YOUR PORTFOLIO BY INCREASING:
+            1. Return to Downside Volatility;
+            2. Return to MAX Drawdown;
+            3. Or BOTH.
+WARP < 0
+ASSET HURTS YOUR PORTFOLIO BY REPLICATING EXISTING EXPOSURES AND/OR INCREASING DRAWDOWNS AND VOLATILITY.

-Picking Stocks based on WARP vs Sharpe:
+## Picking Stocks based on WARP vs Sharpe:

 ![Picking Stocks using WARP](Images/picking_stocks_using_warp.png)

+WARP > 0
+ASSET IS IMPROVING YOUR PORTFOLIO BY INCREASING:
+            1. Return to Downside Volatility;
+            2. Return to MAX Drawdown;
+            3. Or BOTH.
+WARP < 0
+ASSET HURTS YOUR PORTFOLIO BY REPLICATING EXISTING EXPOSURES AND/OR INCREASING DRAWDOWNS AND VOLATILITY.

 ![Picking Stocks using Sharpe](Images/picking_stocks_using_sharpe.png)

-Analyzing stocks historically:
+## Analyzing stocks historically:

 portfolio mixing 20% tlt (picked based on WARP) with 80% spy performs better than portfolio mixing 20% shy (picked based on Sharpe) with 80% spy

-2008 to 2020:
+### 2008 to 2020:
 ![Historic Performance in 2008 to 2020](Images/analyzing_stocks_historically_from_2008_to_2020.png)

-2008 to 2009:
+### 2008 to 2009:
 ![Historic Performance in 2008 to 2009](Images/analyzing_stocks_historically_from_2008_to_2009.png)

-2020:
+### 2020:
 ![Historic Performance in 2020](Images/analyzing_stocks_historically_in_2020.png)

-Forecasting for a 20% tlt 48% spy 32% ier portfolio using Monte Carlo -
+## Forecasting for a 20% tlt 48% spy 32% ier portfolio using Monte Carlo -
 ![Forecasting 20% tlt 48% spy 32% ier](Images/forecasting_of_a_20_tlt_48_spy_32_ier_portfolio_using_monte_carlo.png)

 count        500